 Mary Poppins is an AI4 serac route in between the Col du Plan and the Aguille Du Midi.
-I was originally hoping to solo Fil a Plomb, but another party beat me to it.
+I was originally hoping to solo Fil a Plomb, but another party beat me to it and it quite obviously would be ill advised to climb under them and try to pass.
 With the wind slab problem from the past night I decided to do a quick lap up and down a simple ice route.
 I had a rope and a screw to v-thread with.

 |The Aguille Du Midi from Brevent.|

 |plan du l'aguille|

 Soloing is normally the best way to minimize exposure on something like a serac, but electing to descend the same way, while usually quicker than climbing, sortof defeats the purpose.